reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/configuration/settings.md

 Minimum width of columns when using the table view

+### views.columnMinWidthEmptyValue: int

+Minimum column width for cells where the first row includes an non-existent or empty value when using the table view.
+This value is typically larger than the minimum width so that other rows which might have an non-empty value will still be readable (and not truncated so much)

 ### views.columnpadding: int

 Column padding to add when calculating the column widths based on the content.